Tramonto/tramonto.github.io/pages/capabilities.md

 ***

 This page contains information specific to Tramonto 4.0.
 Click the following links for capabilities of previous releases: [Capabilities: Tramonto v3.0/3.1](../Tramonto3.0_Web/tramonto3_0.html) or [Capabilities: Tramonto v2.1](../Tramonto2.1_Web/tramonto.html).
 For information on our previous work on FFT based DFT methods see the [FasTram](../FasTram_Web/fastram.html) page.

 # Summary

 Tramonto is a real space matrix based code that solves the integral equations of certain implemented density functional theories (DFTs) as described under _Physics Capabilities_ below.
 We have included original citations related to the various functionals.
 The specifics of our implementations can be found in papers on our [Publication](publications.html) list.
 The numerical methods used in Tramonto are based on a real space finite element approach discretized on a cartesian grid using Newton's method along with a variety of solver and numerical analysis tools found in the Trilinos software package.
 Certain features of the numerical methods that are particularly helpful for efficient calculation of large systems are listed here under _Solvers and Numerical Methods_.
 Tramonto can be compiled as a library and coupled with the [Towhee](http://towhee.sourceforge.net/) configurational bias Monte-Carlo (CBMC) code for use as an implicit solvent.
-Please vist the [People/Developers](snl_team.html) page for points of contact for the Tramonto software.
+Please visit the [People/Developers](snl_team.html) page for points of contact for the Tramonto software.

 ## WHAT'S NEW IN TRAMONTO 4.0

 The Tramonto 4.0 release delivers a cmake based build that is compatible with trilinos v10.x.
 It delivers new physics capabilities in the areas of electrostatics, hard sphere models, mean-field interaction models, and greatly expanded capabilities for treating surface geometries and surface-fluid interactions.
 Schur solvers for charged polymers have been implemented, and automated output for bulk mode and sum-rule analysis have be added.
 There are more than 130 Example problems included in the Tramonto 4.0 release, with the largest number of new examples in the area of 2D and 3D surface geometries.
 A variety of bug fixes have been implemented including corrected energy calculations for electrostatics systems.

 ## TYPES OF CALCULATIONS THAT CAN BE DONE WITH TRAMONTO-4.0

 Density functional theories can be used in a wide variety of contexts.
 This list captures many categories of problems that may be tackled using the Tramonto software.

 *   Pure bulk fluids - state parameters.
 *   Fluid mixtures - state parameters.